 MANNA FoodBank continues to keep on-site health and safety requirements in line with current CDC recommendations.
 We appreciate your support of these safety precautions, so we can continue to serve the WNC community with much-needed food.

-North Carolina Stay Home Order Phase 2 is extended through September 11, 2020.
+North Carolina Stay Home Order Phase 2.5 is in effect through October 2, 2020.

 MANNA FoodBank will continue operating as we have been, including all safety protocols, sanitizing practices and schedules, requiring face masks, social distancing and PPE requirements, etc.